Titles and Affiliations

 - Heredity & Ethnicity

-Understanding how and when to incorporate lifestyle interventions during breast cancer treatment and its effects on biomarkers of breast cancer.
+Understanding how and when to incorporate lifestyle interventions during breast cancer treatment and the effects on biomarkers of breast cancer.

 Obesity at breast cancer diagnosis is associated with an increased risk of recurrence and cancer-specific and all-cause mortality.
 Lifestyle factors related to poorer health outcomes disproportionately affect low socioeconomic and underrepresented minority women.
 Dr. Winer seeks to understand the interplay between obesity, lifestyle factors, and breast cancer biomarkers and implement lifestyle weight management counseling for these underrepresented women to provide equitable care for all breast cancer patients.